Making Decisions

 Some decisions benefit from deliberate attention:

-- Explicitly setting your threshold
+- Explicitly setting a threshold

-- Consciously managing your search budget
+- Consciously managing a search budget

 - Systematically evaluating options